Rainicy/Machine-Learning/README.md

 # Machine-Learning

-This is the my study notes on [Machine Learning class in Stanford](http://cs229.stanford.edu/).
-I will use Python to implement the basic ML algorithms.
+This is the study notes on [Machine Learning class in Stanford](http://cs229.stanford.edu/).
+Use Python to implement the basic ML algorithms.

 ## Algorithms